svrooij/sonos-api-docs/docs/services/av-transport.md

 ## Events

-The AVTransportService has properties that might be emitted if you subscribe to events.
+The AVTransportService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events